 TiPPED™ is an digital tipping solution, backed off advancements in technology to support a gap in the market by merging social responsibility, as well as yield a greater and more stable income for those in the tipping industry.
 It allows customers to distribute a digital tip by scanning the service personnel's unique QR code through any of the following payment apps, including Zapper, Standard Bank Group, Absa South Africa, FNB, Nedbank, Capitec, RMB Pay, QR Junction, and SPOT.

-In the past month we have run a proof of concept with car guards and have increased their revenue by 38%!
-It's been wonderful to see the impact it has already had, as well as the pride that it has brought back to those that have struggled so!
+In the past 2 months we have run a proof of concept with car guards and have increased their revenue by 38%!
+It's been wonderful to see the impact it has already had, as well as the pride that it has brought back to those that have struggled so.
 We want to be that change that makes a difference!

 How it works